Creating Possibility is a three-year initiative to generate $50 million in support of core institutional priorities.

 “In ways both measurable and inestimable, Wheaton College has shaped our lives, prepared us for our careers, and helped to form our values.
 It is an honor for me to be part of such an enriching community and to serve alongside trustees who bring to their roles a world of experience and deep affection for Wheaton.
 The strength of our institution today—fiscally and programmatically—is a reflection of Wheaton’s historic commitment to excellence in the liberal arts.
 And it is why we continue to attract such promising students.
 At this particular moment in Wheaton’s history, we have an opportunity to raise the bar, to take our institution to new heights.
 To do this we must sustain our commitment to excellence.
 We must seek and find new ways as alumni, family and friends to engage in the life of Wheaton College through volunteer opportunities and gifts to support our students, faculty and campus.
 It is our time to create possibility for today’s Wheaton.”

 Janet Lindholm Lebovitz ’72, Chair, Board of Trustees

 A $5 million Wheaton Fund—sustained year after year—would provide the equivalent spending power of a $100 million endowment every year.

 Goal: $5 – $7.4 million

 You can invest in our students and faculty

-To recruit, develop, and retain an exceptional faculty in a very competitive environment, Wheaton needs resources for lab start-up packages and to fund travel to conferences neat and far where out faculty present their research and network with other thought leaders in their disciplines.
-To ensure that today’s Wheaton students graduate without mortgaging their future and to insure a diverse and inclusive campus community, we must increase funding for scholarships, research opportunities, athletics, and out-of-class learning experiences.
+To recruit, develop, and retain an exceptional faculty in a very competitive environment, Wheaton needs resources for lab start-up packages and to fund travel to conferences near and far where our faculty present their research and network with other thought-leaders in their disciplines.
+To ensure that today’s Wheaton students graduate without mortgaging their future and to ensure a diverse and inclusive campus community, we must increase funding for scholarships, research opportunities, athletics, and out-of-class learning experiences.

 Named Faculty Innovation Funds: $50,000–$250,000 each / $2.5 Million to endow